Home » A Nightmare On Elm Street 4: How Freddy Became The Pop Culture Boogeyman

 Harlin brought a strong and specific visual style with him to the film.
 The scenes were storyboarded and elaborately planned by the VFX crew.
 The meticulously designed visuals were what the crew used as a template during filming.
 The character scenes were sort of padded around the visual effects.
 Naturally, it became more style than substance—especially when considering the balance struck by the previous.

-Kincaid of Nightmare 3-4More than anything, the problem with The Dream Master is that it lives in the shadow of Dream Warriors.
+More than anything, the problem with The Dream Master is that it lives in the shadow of Dream Warriors.
 Because that movie has such a perfect balance of characters, scares and incredible and imaginative FX.
-Even though the fourth has all of these things to at least a degree, it suffers from not going to the same lengths as the third in order to balance all of these elements and convey them to the audience in a manner that neither took them out of the film nor pandered to them in order to explain things.
+Even though the fourth has all of these elements, at least to a degree, it suffers from not going to the same lengths as the third in order to balance all of these aspects and convey them in a manner that neither takes them out of the film nor panders to them to explain things.

 Then you have her friends.
 They’re closer to stock characters when compared to the third film, but this one moves a lot more quickly and there’s not as much time to get to know them.
 But they do have fears and these do come through for the most part.
 You have a girl who’s afraid of bugs, who Freddy kills by turning into a cockroach and then squishing her inside of a roach motel.

-roach motel debbieYou have a techno-genius who does not showcase her sexuality and suppresses her hormones and is kissed to death (sort of) by Freddy.
-Alice’s brother, Rick, believes himself to be a master of karate, but he’s no match for Krueger when it comes to one on one combat.
+You have a techno-genius who does not showcase her sexuality and suppresses her hormones and is kissed to death (sort of) by Freddy.
+Alice’s brother, Rick, believes himself to be a master of karate, but he’s no match for Krueger when it comes to one-on-one combat.
 Serviceable, but not nearly as smartly handled as the previous film.

-Part of the reason this draws such stark comparison with Dream Warriors is the fact that the surviving characters of that film are all brought back only to be killed off one by one near the beginning of the movie.
+Part of the reason this draws such stark comparison with Dream Warriors is the fact that the surviving characters of that film are all brought back only to be killed off near the beginning of the movie.
 Tuesday Knight replaces Patricia Arquette as Kristen, and again she is serviceable, but it’s awkward to watch her step into the role especially as the actors playing her friends remain the same.

 And then there’s Freddy himself.
 This is the game-changer.
 While Freddy straddled a fine line of sadistic torment and dark, wry humor in Dream Warriors, this movie pushes him well over it.
 This is Freddy the rock star, something that audiences had not seen from the prior films.
-Harlin said that he wanted Freddy in this one to be the James Bond of horror, and that’s exactly what he was.
+Harlin said that he wanted Freddy in this one to be the James Bond of horror, and that’s exactly what he is.
 He’s in the movie as much as any other character, hardly ever kept in the background.
 He’s the central character.
 This is the first in which Robert Englund is first-billed and there’s a definite reason for that.

 Freddy's death in Nightmare 4This movie is a circus and Freddy is the ringmaster.
 He’s not so much a sinister villain as he is a showman introducing a freak show, gag by gag.
 There were five different FX companies working on this film to make that freak show a reality.
 The visual boundaries were pushed further than the series had ever pushed before.
 From a girl being turned into a cockroach up to Freddy’s spectacular death scene as the souls imprisoned inside of him claw their way out of his body and tear him to pieces.

 After this, everything changed for the franchise.
 It was a massive hit.
 Freddy Krueger cemented himself as a household name.
 In the blink of an eye, there was a video game for NES.
 There were Freddy toys and yo-yo’s.
-Just about anything you could imagine had Freddy Krueger’s burned face on it.
+Just about anything you could imagine had Freddy Krueger’s face burned face onto it.

 More than that, though, just after The Dream Master struck big at the box office, Freddy was given his own TV show.
-Freddy’s Nightmares saw Robert Englund in the makeup every week, introducing new stories from the town of Springwood, and sometimes even participating in them himself.
+Freddy’s Nightmares saw Robert Englund in the makeup every week, introducing new stories from the town of Springwood, and sometimes even participating in them.
 The show ran for three seasons before its inevitable cancellation, but it did nothing to take Freddy out of the eye of the public conscious.
 He was there to stay.

 In many ways, the huge success of A Nightmare on Elm Street 4 was also the downfall of the franchise.
-After a peak, the rollercoaster always goes back down again, and while Freddy would cement himself as a cinema icon forevermore, the franchise itself could never recapture that success, no matter how hard it tried.
+After a peak, the rollercoaster always goes back down again, and while Freddy would cement himself as a cinematic icon forevermore, the franchise itself could never recapture that success, no matter how hard it tried.
 It wasn’t until the monster mash-up Freddy vs. Jason that the record set by The Dream Master would again be broken.

 Share This Post